algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/AVLExp.md

 ## The left-left case

-If the new key was added to the left child of the left child (the *left-left* case), the balance can be restored with a single _**Right Rotation**_ operation.
+If the new key was added to the left child of a left child (the *left-left* case), the balance can be restored with a single _**Right Rotation**_ operation.